erinrwhite/managing-humans/README.md

 Well, I won't speak for everybody but I do know that I made a lot of assumptions about how good a boss I'd be before I was a boss.
 I assumed that being a boss was like being a regular person on a team with some added paperwork.
 I assumed that because I was good at the things that made me a boss, I'd be a good boss.
 Those things are not true.
 Management is a skill you have to work on, and if you don't think that, you are probably going to be a terrible manager.

-Also, the power dynamic changes when you are in a formal management position and the rules you follow for "how to be a human person" change.
+Also, the power dynamic changes when you are in a formal management position and the rules you follow for "how to be a human person" with others on your team change.
 You're no longer a friend or an equal or a confidante, nor are you viewed as one.
 And that's okay.
 It's just different.
 The worst way to cope with this is acting like it's not the case *or* doing things just so you can be liked.
 This is awkward for everyone.

 ### ass+u+me

-[slide: lumbergh] Our typical view of managers has been framed by depictions of inept, buttoned-up, cubicle-lurking pointy-heads - Dilbert and Office Space come to mind.
+[slide: lumbergh] Our typical view of managers has been framed by depictions of inept, cubicle-lurking pointy-heads - Dilbert and Office Space come to mind.
 That view of managers is a depiction of the typical command-based management style: I tell you what to do, you do it without asking questions, you are the cog and I am the genius, grrrrreaaaat.
 The command-based manager assumes that you naturally are up to no good, that you don't want to work, that you're disengaged.
 Has anybody ever had a boss who clearly thought like this?
 Yeah, me too.
-The wording is blunt, but *this is actually how a lot of managers still think* and how a lot of people are taught to think as managers.
-Wow!
+The wording is blunt, but *this is actually how a lot of managers still think* and how a lot of people think of managers.

-More and more, though, we collectively envision a newer type of manager - the service-based manager who empowers his/her team and becomes the conduit for that team's work.
+More and more, though, we collectively envision a newer type of manager - the service-based manager who empowers their team and becomes the conduit for that team's work.
 This manager guides strategic direction, sets goals and lets the team decide how to get there with as little obstruction as possible.
 This is the ideal situation and one that encourages people to do good work that they can stand behind.
 This is a great model, and doing this is really hard!

 [slide: tinkerers] Part of pursuing this service-based model is recognizing your own assumptions about your team and making sure that they align with where we need to be.
 Rather than assume the worst, my assumption is that the people on my team are *curious, mission-driven tinkerers* who want to be here.
-All assumptions about the work they do and their motivations flows from there.
+All assumptions about the work they do and their motivations flow from there.

 ### your work, lol